 The bilateral foreign trade volume of Germany and India in 2021 amounted to around EUR 23.4 billion, which equated to the 24th position in the international ranking.
 An analysis of the trade balance sheet reveals that the number of German exports to India is higher with EUR 12.5 billion more than that of imports from India to Germany with EUR 10.9 billion.

 The locations of various global players such as Siemens and Volkswagen, as well as the increased investment from the German medium-sized businesses confirms the importance of India as a trading partner for Germany and Bavaria.
-At present, there are around 1,500 business relationships between Bavarian companies and India and some 300 Indo-Bavarian joint ventures have already been established.
-Inversely, there are already more than 80 Indian companies in Bavaria who are active on the whole German market.
+At present, there are around 1,500 business relationships between Bavarian companies and India and over 300 Indo-Bavarian joint ventures have already been established.

-Bavaria is linked with all important sectors and regions by its representative office in Bangalore and regular domestic trips by its representatives.
+Bavaria is linked with all important Indian sectors and regions by its representative office in Bangalore.
 The traditionally strong bilateral relationships are not only confined to business, but also take place within the realm of culture, strategy and politics.

-Of the almost 14,800 Indian citizens living in Bavaria, half live in Munich (2015 figures).
+Of the almost 30,400 Indian citizens living in Bavaria, just under half of them live in Munich (2020 figures).
 There are daily direct flights from Munich to Delhi and Mumbai.
 Bavaria and Karnataka have been linked by a regional partnership since 2007.

 The representative office of Bavaria in India will continue to support Indian and Bavarian companies on each other’s respective market.